-The Authority has pledged to integrate programmatic IAMFs consistent with (1) the 2005 Statewide Program EIR/EIS, (2) the Bay Area to Central Valley High-Speed Train Program Environmental Impact Report/Environmental Impact Statement (2008 Bay Area to Central Valley Program EIR/EIS), and (3) the Bay Area to Central Valley High-Speed Train Partially Revised Final Program Environmental Impact Report (2012 Partially Revised Final Program EIR) into the HSR project.
-The Authority would implement these features during project design and construction, as relevant to the HSR project section, to avoid or minimize project effects.
+The Authority has pledged to integrate programmatic IAMFs consistent with (1) the 2005 Statewide Program EIR/EIS, (2) the 2008 Bay Area to Central Valley Program EIR/EIS, and (3) the 2012 Partially Revised Final Program EIR into the HSR project.
+The Authority would implement these features during project design and construction, as relevant to the HSR project section, to avoid or reduce impacts.